 Meaning

-In the quote “I have learned not to read reviews.
+“I have learned not to read reviews.
 Period.
 And I hate reviewers.
 All of them, or at least all but two or three.
 Life is much simpler ignoring reviews and the nasty people who write them.
-Critics should find meaningful work.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+Critics should find meaningful work.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that understanding takes time.

 Theme